Chart Color Schemes

 Deagon is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Deagon, as per the latest Census evaluation, consisted of 87.9% houses and 12.2% other dwellings.
-In Brisbane metro, this was 75.4% houses and 24.7% other dwellings.
-Home ownership in Deagon stood at 28.6%, similar to Brisbane metro's level.
-The remaining dwellings were either mortgaged (41.4%) or rented (30.0%).
-The median monthly mortgage repayment in the area was $1,846, higher than Brisbane metro's average of $1,800.
-The median weekly rent figure in Deagon was $350, compared to Brisbane metro's $375.
-Nationally, Deagon's mortgage repayments were lower than the Australian average of $1,863, and rents were also less than the national figure of $375.
+Dwelling structure in Deagon, as per the latest Census, consisted of 87.9% houses and 12.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 75.4% houses and 24.7% other dwellings.
+Home ownership in Deagon was at 28.6%, similar to Brisbane metro's level, with the rest being mortgaged (41.4%) or rented (30.0%).
+The median monthly mortgage repayment in Deagon was $1,846, higher than Brisbane metro's average of $1,800.
+Median weekly rent in Deagon was $350, compared to Brisbane metro's $375.
+Nationally, Deagon's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing